kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/searching.md

   </iframe>
 </div>

 As the presenter mentioned, the number of items inspected by binary search is more like <code>log<sub>2</sub>n</code>, compared to the `n` items inspected by linear search.
-Take note of this difference -- we will come back to it in a couple of lessons when we discuss the efficiency of algorithms.
+For this reason, binary search has a running time of `O(logn)`, which is much more efficient than `O(n)`!

-> It's worth mentioning that binary search only works if the collection is sorted, and that sortedness doesn't come for free.
+> It's worth emphasizing that binary search only works if the collection is sorted, and that sortedness doesn't come for free.
 As items are inserted into the collection, care must be taken to insert it in sorted order, or else we wouldn't be able to use binary search.

 Now that we have an understanding of binary search in general, watch the following video to develop an understanding of how binary search could be implemented using a `while` loop: